fei0316/OpenCC-android-app/README.md

 - Japanese New Knaji support??
 - Default conversion mode?

+## How to build
+Just clone the repository and open it in Android Studio.
+It *should* work...

 ## Any issues?

 For problems related to conversion, please open an issue in OpenCC's [GitHub page](https://github.com/BYVoid/OpenCC).